Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 right corner of that page.
 Unzip the `Performance_Report.zip` file that is downloaded, and then open `Performance_Report/index.html` in a browser to view the results.

+### Kicking off a set of Jenkins Jobs
+The file `Jenkinsfile.multi` can be used to set off multiple runs of the main Jenkins job.
+It requires three parameters:
++ *JMETER_CLIENT_COUNT* _String_ default `50`  description `The number of client threads JMeter should create`
++ *ITERATIONS* _String_ default `1000` description `The number of iterations each client should execute`
++ *RATES* _String_ default `0.05, 0.01, 0.02` description `Comma separated lists of sampling rates`

+This job will kick off the primary job ("Jaeger Performance") once for each example application with no tracer in order to set a benchmark, and then once for each example application for each rate using JAEGER.

 ## Details of the JMeter Test

 To run the performance test, use the following command: